OSH Answers Fact Sheets

 - 32 km/h (20 mph): causes blowing and drifting snow.

-Humidity (wetness): Water conducts heat away from the body 25 x faster then dry air.
+Humidity (wetness): Water conducts heat away from the body 25 x faster than dry air.

 Physical Activity: The production of body heat by physical activity (metabolic rate) is difficult to measure.
 However, tables are available in literature showing metabolic rates for a variety of activities.
 Metabolic heat production is measured in kilo calories (kcal) per hour.
 One kilocalorie is the amount of heat needed to raise the temperature of one kilogram of water by 1°C.